MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 Over the years, we have learned about what makes an intranet successful.
 These factors can help accelerate the creation, adoption, and overall success of your intranet:

-> [!div class="checklist"]
-> * Ensure that your intranet goals are directly tied to key business outcomes.
+- Ensure that your intranet goals are directly tied to key business outcomes.
-> * Have an executive sponsor and identify intranet champions.
+- Have an executive sponsor and identify intranet champions.
-> * Establish KPIs that are regularly communicated from the project's start to finish.
+- Establish KPIs that are regularly communicated from the project's start to finish.
-> * Design for simplicity and longevity.
+- Design for simplicity and longevity.
-> * Involve your business owners and users to get feedback during all stages of the design process.
+- Involve your business owners and users to get feedback during all stages of the design process.
-> * Establish a governance plan that defines roles and responsibilities, guidelines, and best practices, compliance and retention, provisioning sites, and expectations for content management.
+- Establish a governance plan that defines roles and responsibilities, guidelines, and best practices, compliance and retention, provisioning sites, and expectations for content management.
-> * Audit existing content to ensure quality and relevancy before migrating to a new intranet.
+- Audit existing content to ensure quality and relevancy before migrating to a new intranet.
-> * Align your intranet with your organization brand and culture.
+- Align your intranet with your organization brand and culture.
-> * Enable social connection that encourages communication, engagement, and collaboration.
+- Enable social connection that encourages communication, engagement, and collaboration.
-> * Train your content creators and your users.
+- Train your content creators and your users.

 ## Introduction to roles, tasks, and timelines